jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 # Working With Jonathan Goldfarb

-Since I have felt a dedication to authenticity and transparency my entire professional career, I am a bit embarrassed that I didn't come up with the concept of a "user manual" for myself.
+Feeling a dedication to authenticity and transparency throughout my entire professional career, I find the concept of a "user manual" for myself fascinating.
 Who hasn't avoided going to an office-mate or boss because they weren't sure how productive the conversation would be?
 Those kinds of missed opportunities can so easily be avoided with open communication in an organization.
 A user manual can create needed transparency about work practices across a team --- it can also drive accountability.

 > If someone is able to show me that what I think or do is not right, I will happily change, for I seek the truth, by which no one was ever truly harmed.
 It is the person who continues in his self-deception and ignorance who is harmed. - Marcus Aurelius

 These days, there are even [templates](https://docs.google.com/document/d/1IZwTwEpHzo4KHa5Lxgc0fOCkJqpYH59YWBkZI1K3JVo/edit) [available](https://www.manualof.me) to create nice-looking documents to share.
-I created one for a previous engagement and found it lacking, though the concept is useful.
-What remains here are the prompts I gathered for this exercise, and some of my thoughts on what might be in my "user manual" as an example.
+I created one for a previous engagement and found it lacking, however useful the concept may be.
+What remains here are prompts I gathered for this exercise, and some of my thoughts on what might be in my "user manual" as an example.
 I have noticed that even when people are open about communication in this way, good contributors evolve and change with the needs of the market and their role - for me, feedback is central to my process of improvement, so feel free to [reach out with comments or clarification](mailto:jgoldfar@gmail.com).

 ## Success and Expectations